joeyRBH/ClinicalCanvasEHR/ENV_SETUP.md

 1. Go to your project in Vercel Dashboard
 2. Settings → Environment Variables
 3. Add the following (if you want to use a database):
-   - `DATABASE_URL` - Your Neon PostgreSQL connection string
+   - `DATABASE_URL` - Your backblaze Backblaze B2 connection string
    - `JWT_SECRET` - A secure random string

 ## Demo Mode